omaralsanea/Project-4-frontend/README.md

 -Registration and Login are currently not working.

 # Future Improvements
-- The ability to edit a note.
+- The ability to leave a comment on an exercise.
-- A featured content component within the home page (e.g. the most favourited meditations, most commented on threads).
+- A featured content component within the home page (e.g. the highest rated exercises).
-- Meditation history within the user profile page.
+- The ability to save exercises in a favourite list.
 - Profile picture/avatar for each user.

 # Key Takeaways